Vladimir Jugović

 Vladimir Jugović (Владимир Југовић, /sh/; born 30 August 1969) is a Serbian former professional footballer.
 A versatile player, he was usually employed as a left or attacking midfielder, but could play anywhere in midfield.
 He represented Yugoslavia at the 1998 FIFA World Cup and at UEFA Euro 2000, collecting 41 international appearances between 1991 and 2002, and scoring three goals.

 Born in Milutovac, a village near Trstenik, Jugović played throughout his career for numerous top European teams.
 He won the European Cup and Intercontinental Cup with Red Star in 1991 and won both competitions again with Juventus in 1996.
-He is regarded as one of the finest players that Serbia has ever produced and one of the best midfielders of his generation.

 Club career

 Red Star Belgrade

 Jugović was scouted by Red Star at the age of 15 by former Red Star player Toma Milićević.
 After making his debut for Red Star, he was loaned to FK Rad in the second half of the 1989–90 season.
 When Ljupko Petrović became coach of Red Star, Jugović was brought back to the starting eleven.
 In 1991, Jugović played in the 1991 European Cup Final, which Red Star won.
 Subsequently, he won the Intercontinental Cup as Red Star beat Colo-Colo 3–0, scoring the first two goals.
 By the end of his career with Red Star, he was awarded the Star of Red Star and became one of the most celebrated footballers in Yugoslavia.